Azure-Samples/container-apps-ai-agent/lab/instructions/index.md

 1. In the chat message box, ask more questions:

     * `What type of data is in the CSV file?`
+    * `Tell me something interesting about the data in the file`
     * `Who are the top 5 customers in total sales and what did they spend?`
     * `Who are the 3 least satisfied customers in the state of AZ?`